The Public Relations BlogPR TrendsNew TechnologiesTechlash: The Great Digital Depression

 Beyond Basic Demographics

 Cambridge Analytica was founded in 2013.
-Their business model was similar to Blue State Digital, focusing on data mining, brokerage, and analysis — and some consulting on top.
-3This is similar to the social media intelligence agency Whispr Group, founded in New York by Joakim Leijon in 2010, where I served as the COO between 2010 – 2013.
+Their business model was similar to Blue State Digital, focusing on data mining, brokerage, and analysis — and some consulting.
+3This is similar to the social media intelligence agency Whispr Group, where I served as the COO from 2010 to 2013.

 But it wasn’t only the data-mining companies that could sense potential.
 So did the social networking sites.

-As Facebook did their IPO in 2012, it took the lead and embarked on an aggressive journey to monetise social media usage.
+As Facebook went public in 2012, it took the lead and embarked on an aggressive journey to monetise social media usage.

 The Cambridge Analytica Scandal

-An external researcher approached Facebook and told them he was collecting data for academic purposes.
+A researcher at the University of Cambridge, Alexsander Kogan, approached Facebook and told them he was collecting data for academic purposes.

 Among Cambridge Analytica’s founders and investors was the conservative pundit Steve Bannon.
 Bannon divested his holdings in the company in April 2017 when he was appointed White House Chief Strategist.
 Still, at that point, he had already been working as the CEO for Donald Trump’s presidential bid in August 2016.